iamdtang/node-testing/article.md

 ![passing test-1](passing-test-1.png)

-Let's move on to our next test:
+Let's move on to our next test.

 ```js
 it('getSubtotal() should return the sum of the price * quantity for all items', function() {